thalassemia/qnet/README.md

 `factor`: the focus TF's [highest quality](#qualityBedsR), [rank normalized](#normalizepy) bed file
 `cofactor`: any highest quality, rank normalized bed file (including the focus TF's)

-Each row in the output files combines the chromosome, peak start, and peak end values of each peak in `factor` with the normalized rank of the overlapping peak in `cofactor` (-1 if no overlap; write multiple rows if more than one overlap).
+Each row in the output files contains the chromosome, peak start, and peak end values of a peak in `factor` and the normalized rank of the overlapping peak in `cofactor` (-1 if none found; write multiple rows if more than one found).

 ## [qualityBeds.R](qualityBeds.R)